rajmanna-dev/www-mmc-noticebot/README.md

 ## Usage

 1. Run the app using `python app.py`.
-1. Run the bot using `python bot.py`.
+2. Run the bot using `python bot.py`.
-1. The application will scrape the notice page, extract notice content from PDFs, and send email notifications to subscribed users.
+3. The application will scrape the notice page, extract notice content from PDFs, and send email notifications to subscribed users.

+## Docker Usage

+`docker pull rajmannadev/mmc-noticebot:0.0.1.RELEASE`

 ## Contributing